Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Networks.md

 ## User Datagram Protocol : [[UDP]] Ports
 a transport protocol that is designed for speed, transferring the data as quickly as possible, with some tolerance for data loss

 UDP is similar to placing a regular, non-registered, letter in the mail.
 The sender of the letter is not aware of the availability of the receiver to receive the letter.
 Nor is the post office responsible for tracking the letter or informing the sender if the letter does not arrive at the final destination.

-#### Connectionless
 UDP is a connectionless protocol which allow for data to flow without guaranteeing an established connection.
 This allows for faster data flow but does not guarantee reliable data flow.

 UDP provides the basic functions for delivering data segments between the appropriate applications, with very little overhead and data checking.
 UDP is known as a best-effort delivery protocol.
 In the context of networking, best-effort delivery is referred to as unreliable because there is no acknowledgment that the data is received at the destination.